Free shipping from 34€ to Spain

 Best Time to Prune

-During the late winter or early spring, it's best to prune my bougainvillea in order to allow the plant to recover and produce new growth before the blooming season. pruning frequency will depend on the specific variety of bougainvillea.
+During the late winter or early spring, it's best to prune my bougainvillea in order to allow the plant to recover and produce new growth before the blooming season.
+Pruning frequency will depend on the specific variety of bougainvillea.

 Some varieties require more frequent pruning to maintain their shape and size, while others may need less pruning.
 It's important to research and understand the specific needs of your bougainvillea variety.